rcc-uchicago/modules/README.md

 * gather basic info for our existing modules
 * establish a convention for specifying this info as part of the module build process
-* using this info to auto-generate our sphinx-based module documentation
+* use this info to auto-generate our sphinx-based module documentation

 The first item is a nascent student project.